apache/incubator-kie-tools/s2i/README.md

 builder image.
 That approach is giving small and compact image that does not not carry on any of the build tools or artefacts (like local maven repository).

-For more details have a loot at [README.md](kaas-quarkus-centos/README.md)
+For more details have a look at [README.md](kaas-quarkus-centos/README.md)

 ## SpringBoot